MCrill/MCrill/README.md

 Throughout my studies and various projects, I have developed a strong proficiency in:

 Bash Scripting: Efficient and powerful scripting for automating tasks, managing files, and streamlining workflows.

 Molecular Dynamics Tools: Experience with tools such as GROMACS and AMBER for simulating the physical movements of atoms and molecules, providing insights into biological processes at the molecular level.
 Projects

+Microbiome Bioinformatics Pipeline Scripting: Dissertation project involved adapting and developing a bioinformatics pipeline to utilise 16S and 18S rRNA Next-Generation Sequencing.

-Here are some highlights of the projects I've worked on:
+My pinned contains some highlights of the projects I've worked on:

 I'm always eager to connect with fellow enthusiasts, researchers, and professionals in the field.
 Feel free to reach out to me via: